 In 1971 the publishing house “Moloda Gvardiia” published the book by Yevhen Berezniak, “I am The Voice,” which under different names (“Password “Dum spiro...”, “The Operation “Voice”) with a total circulation of more than 2 million copies was reprinted five times in Ukraine, Poland, Bulgaria, Uzbekistan, and Russia.
 In addition, the documentaries about Yevhen Berezniak were on screens in different years.

 In 2001, Yevhen Berezniak by the Decree of the President of Ukraine “for personal courage and bravery, heroism and sacrifice displayed during the execution of particularly important tasks during the years of the Great Patriotic War” awarded the title of Hero of Ukraine.
 By the Decree of the President of Ukraine in 2005 he received the military rank “Major General”.

-Moreover, Yevhen Berezniak was awarded the highest military awards of Poland, numerous orders, medals and decorations of the former USSR, Ukraine, Russian Federation and public organizations and is an honorary citizen of Kyiv and Krakow, honorary employee of the Defence Intelligence of Ukraine of the Defence Ministry of Ukraine, an honorary soldier of the Military-Diplomatic Academy, honorary academician and Professor at many educational establishments of Ukraine.
+Moreover, Yevhen Berezniak was awarded the highest military awards of Poland, numerous orders, medals and decorations of the former USSR, Ukraine, the Russian Federation and public organizations and became an honorary citizen of Kyiv and Krakow, honorary employee of the Defence Intelligence of Ukraine of the Defence Ministry of Ukraine, an honorary soldier of the Military-Diplomatic Academy which is named after him, honorary academician and Professor at many educational institutions of Ukraine.